-Palliative care is given to improve quality of life for someone with a serious or life threatening disease such as advanced prostate cancer.
-It can help patients carry on and enjoy their daily life.
+Palliative care is given to improve quality of life for someone with a serious or life threatening disease such as cancer.
+It can be particularly beneficial for patients with advanced prostate cancer, helping them enjoy their daily lives.
+You may also hear words such as comfort care, supportive care, and symptom management used to describe palliative care.
+Cure is not the goal with palliative care.

 The goals of palliative care include:

-- Treating and preventing symptoms such as pain, nausea, fatigue and other physical symptoms caused by cancer or its treatment
+- Treating and preventing symptoms such as pain, nausea, weakness, fatigue, and other physical symptoms caused by cancer or its treatment

 - Treating a patient’s emotional and social needs